Halbstarke

-Halbstarke (/de/, "half-strengths", loosely "greaser" or "rocker") is a German term describing a postwar-period subculture of adolescents – mostly male and of working class parents – that appeared in public in an aggressive and provocative way during the 1950s in Germany, Austria and Switzerland.
+Halbstarke (/de/, "half-strengths", loosely "greaser" or "rocker") is a German term describing a postwar-period subculture of adolescents – mostly male and of working class parents – that appeared in public in an aggressive and provocative way during the 1950s in West Germany, Austria and Switzerland.
 In German, the term is still in use today for young, aggressive, mostly male adolescents.

 Literal meaning

 The word itself literally means “the half-strong”.
 But it is likely that any defamatory meaning was not very defamatory to the subculture itself, because its members began calling themselves “Halbstarke”, too.

 In German, both terms also have an adjective-form (halbstark / halbgewalkt).

 “Halbstarke“ during the 50s

 These Halbstarke had found prototypes for their fashion and style in American movies, e.g. James Dean in Rebel Without a Cause (German title: …denn sie wissen nicht, was sie tun) and Marlon Brando, as well as the stars of rock 'n' roll, that was gaining popularity then.
-In 1956 Karin Baal and Horst Buchholz became idols thanks to the movie Die Halbstarken.
-That same year Bill Haley & His Comets' song Rock Around The Clock reached #1 in the German Pop charts.
+In 1956, Karin Baal and Horst Buchholz became idols thanks to the movie Die Halbstarken.
+That same year Bill Haley & His Comets' song Rock Around The Clock reached #1 in the West German Pop charts.

 Often, the Halbstarken wore a quiff, jeans, checked shirts and leather jackets.
-Their look separated them from the other, more widespread, German youth culture.
+Their look separated them from the other, more widespread, West German youth culture.
 Mopeds and motorbikes were very popular and used for riding in 'gangs' (as seen in American movies).

 Because there weren't a lot of alternatives, the Halbstarken often spent their leisure time outdoors.
 Their cliques met at corners of the road, in parks or at other public places.
 This behaviour wasn't appreciated by elder citizens and so they described it as “bumming around” (gammeln).

 Rock 'n' roll offered tunes and rhythms that were revolutionary and a catalyzer for the youths' emotions and fears, unlike the then-popular but shallow genre Schlager.
 The effect of this was probably maximized by the new music being rejected by wide parts of the population.

 During the 1950s, more or less 5% of youth could be referred to as Halbstarke.